awcoetzer/thm-course-notes/pre-security/(ps-02)network-fundamentals.md

 The OSI Model, stands for the **Open Systems Communication** _reference_ model.
 Reference model, being that it was never implemented in the real world, instead the **TCP/IP** model is being used.

 However, the OSI Model is a great way of presenting how data flows on a network.
 Take it as a guide as to how networks operate.
 Below is a table showcasing the OSI Model.
-Something to remember is that the OSI Model breaks downs the complex tasks of computer to computer communication in 7 layers and that layers 7 to 4 are know as the **Host Layers** and 3 to 1 the **Media Layers**
+Something to remember is that the OSI Model breaks downs the complex tasks of computer to computer communication in 7 layers and that layers 7 to 4 are know as the **Host Layers** and 3 to 1 the **Media Layers**.

+What is important to take note of is that at every layer data travels through, a specific process takes place, where a piece of data is added.
+This process is known as **encapsulation**.
+Think of it as, when a file _(or any data)_ is sent from one device to another, it doesn’t travel as-is.

+Instead, as the data goes down the OSI layers _(from the application layer down to the physical layer)_, each layer adds its own “header” _(and sometimes a footer)_ with extra information.

+This is like wrapping your data in several envelopes:
+- Application layer → your message _(the raw data)_.
+- Transport layer → adds port numbers _(so the right app gets it)_.
+- Network layer → adds IP addresses _(so it knows where to go)_.
+- Data link layer → adds MAC addresses and error-check info.
+- Physical layer → turns it into electrical signals, light pulses, or radio waves.

 #### OSI Model Table
 |Data|Layer #|Layer Name|Phrase|